Medical fetishism: Physical examination

-Some people eroticize intimate examinations as part of a medical fetish, and as such are a common service offered by professional dominants.

-An intimate examination can form part of a scene in medical play where the nurse or doctor (or even or a nun) inflicts one or more embarrassing and humiliating quasi-medical procedures on the patient.
-Often, frozen or heated objects are introduced to the patient's body to simulate the uncomfortable sensations that can occur during a real examination.
 Examinations may include an examination and intrusion of the anus, urethra, or vagina, as well as handling and manipulation of the penis, testicles, clitoris, and nipples.
-Quite often, strap-on play is also incorporated, as this can heighten the intimacy and the sensations of the "patient" (recipient).
+Strap-on play may also be incorporated, as this can heighten the intimacy and the sensations of the "patient" (recipient).
 This may be a prelude to masturbation or administration of an enema.
-Before examination, the patient can be placed in physical restraints and gagged, and wear some form of embarrassing clothing.
+Before examination, the patient may be placed in physical restraints and gagged, and wear some form of embarrassing clothing.

-Temperature-taking fetishism

-Temperature-taking fetish is a sexual fetish for oral and rectal thermometers.
-This may include the sexual attraction to the equipment, processes, environments, or scenarios/situations.
-The fetish is characterized by sexual arousal from the desire to take another person's temperature or have one's temperature taken.
-Although there is also an interest in oral temperature taking, rectal temperature-taking is more prominent and often precedes enema play.